Norahallfayez/Mizan-Personal-Finance/README.md

-# Mizan-personal-finance-database
+# Mizan - Personal Finance
-A personal finance database system for managing income, expenses, categories, and budgets.
+A personal finance management application built with Java and MySQL for managing income, expenses, categories, transactions, and budgets.